Clothing Production UK

-Anyone looking for clothing production must decide early on whether they want CMT or FPP.
+Anyone looking for clothing production in the UK must decide early on whether they want CMT or FPP.
 What do these terms mean, and which is best for your business ?
 What are the advantages and disadvantages of each ?

 Sourcing fabrics and trims can be very time consuming, especially if you are not experienced.
 Initially at least it is best to leave this to the professionals.
 We can help you with the sourcing, or do it for you.
 And we work with factories who offer both CMT and FPP.